Oulander/lottery-lunch/README.md

 - there is a `Form responses 1` sheet in the spreadsheet
 - If your spreadsheet is in another language, rename the form response sheet to `Form responses 1`
 - Read the instructions / pairing logic from spreadsheet tab called `Column types README`
-- Change all necessary info from the spreadsheet tab called `settings`
+- Change all necessary info from the spreadsheet tab called `settings`.
+Also, don't change the name of the `settings`tab.

 Then,
 1. Send the form to desired people